jupyter/scipy-advanced-tutorial/readme.md

-# SciPy 2015 Jupyter dvance tutorial material
+# SciPy 2015 Jupyter advanced tutorial material

 This tutorial will be separated in 3 parts.